 They are being used as a marketing tool for businesses, ticketing, labeling, and even as wall decorations in the Lab42 office.
 When scanned on a smartphone, these 2D barcodes can direct you to a website, text or phone number.
-QR Codes 2011
+Who's Really Scanning All Those QR Codes?
 QR codes are everywhere these days — in fine art exhibits, some cities' building permits, wrapping paper and every imaginable kind of marketing campaign.

 QR code-focused startup JumpScan was kind enough to send along a graphically organized representation of some data they've gathered about QR codes — who's scanning them, what kinds of devices they're using and what brands are running QR code campaigns.
 Cooler still, you can scan every QR code in this infographic to get more info, making this Mashable's first interactive infographic.
-Who's Really Scanning All Those QR Codes?

-I recently spoke at SES New York on best practices for mobile marketing with QR codes.
+Top 14 Things Marketers Need to Know About QR Codes - Search Engine Watch (SEW) I recently spoke at SES New York on best practices for mobile marketing with QR codes.

 Here's a follow-up crash course on tools, tactics, and best practices to confidently help you jumpstart a 2D barcode marketing campaign.
 1. A QR Code is a 2D Barcode QR codes are an encoded barcode image resembling a square-like maze.
 15 Creative QR Codes [PICS] In the same way that bar codes don't have to be boring, quick response codes can also be creative.

 Thanks to a 30% tolerance in readability, you can have some real fun with clever designs.
 Besides looking good, this can also make them more successful.
 "Designer QR codes are not only a way to make your 2D barcode stand out, but they also add a more human element to the otherwise cold and techie appearance," says Patrick Donnelly, QR code designer and expert.
 "This could be the difference between someone scanning your code or not. " Un supermarché virtuel à base de QR Code : le carton de Tesco.
 A Slightly Nerdy, But Awesome Way to Share Event Photos.

 Sure, you could settle for Facebook's highly compressed photos, or you could have them all so you can pick and choose what photos belong in your own collection.
 Step 1: Use Google Docs to create a form that asks for everyone's e-mail.
-HOW TO: Use QR Codes for Event Marketing Matthias Galica is CEO of ShareSquare.
+HOW TO: Use QR Codes for Event Marketing.
+Matthias Galica is CEO of ShareSquare.